insomnimus/ps-dotenv/docs/Unregister-DotenvName.md

 # Unregister-DotenvName

 ## SYNOPSIS
-Unregisters a name from the list of env file names.
+Removes a name from the list of names this module will consider as an env file.

 ## SYNTAX